qianmingduowan/Sat2Densitypp/README.md

 **For visualization results, please see the project page.**

-## 📰 Updates

-- **[ICLR 2026] Sat3DGen accepted**: Our new work can generate higher-quality 3D representations from reference single satellite image input  and supports more downstream applications.
-Code will be released soon.
-Code will be released on: https://github.com/qianmingduowan/Sat3DGen

----

-## ✅ TODO

-- Release data splits and sky masks
-- Release Gradio demo
-- Release training code

----

 ## 📝 About This Work

 We propose **Sat2Density++**, a novel framework for high-quality street-view video synthesis from satellite imagery: